urbanairship/ios-library/Documentation/Migration/Migration Guide.md

 This version supports iOS 8, 9 and 10.
 Xcode 8 is required.

+With iOS 10 and SDK 8 you have the ability to send Rich Notifications.
+To configure rich notification support, please visit [iOS Notification Service Extensions](https://docs.urbanairship.com/platform/ios/#notification-service-extension).

 ## Application Integration

 All application integration points have been moved to [UAAppIntegration](https://docs.urbanairship.com/reference/libraries/ios/latest/Classes.html#/c:objc(cs)UAAppIntegration).